There are spirits who died unexpectedly and/or in a dramatic way.

 Numerous Shadows and Apparitions

-These entities have been reported wandering around the cemetery, perhaps admiring the beautiful gardens as they search in vain for their grave site or head stone, or some recognition of their existence.
+These entities have been reported wandering around the cemetery, perhaps admiring the beautiful gardens as they search in vain for their grave site or head stone, or perhaps they seek some recognition of their existence.

 Most Probably so!
-Despite the lack of hard evidence on display, others claim that the cemetery is well documented as having spirits there; investigations perhaps done years ago.
-The many reports of manifestations for so many years can’t be discounted, and are convincing.
+Despite the lack of hard evidence on display, some claim that the cemetery is well-documented as having spirits there, perhaps in investigations done many years ago.
+The many reports of manifestations can’t be discounted, and are convincing.
 I pray that a psychic medium and/or a prayer group may be able to give the fireman some peace and help him find the light to join his family on the other side.

 For many years, the apparitions and manifestations have been witnessed and reported by many people.

 Sensitives have the feeling of being watched carefully.

-A psychic tour that happens around Halloween, has discovered more spirits, and their stories.
-The spirit of a fireman who was beheaded by a falling train trellis while probably fighting a fire, stands by the main gate, and greets people who pass by and anxiously asks them about his family.
+A psychic tour that happens every Halloween, has discovered more spirits, and their stories.
+The spirit of a fireman who was beheaded by a falling train trellis, probably while fighting a fire, stands by the main gate, and greets people who pass by and anxiously asks them about his family.
 He gets frustrated when people don’t hear him.
 When the psychic tells him that he is dead, the spirit stomps off, not wanting to face reality.

-Another psychic is reported to speak with 3 women under a tree during another ghost tour event sponsored by a paranormal group.
+Another psychic is reported to speak with three women under a tree during another ghost tour event sponsored by a paranormal group.

 Hard evidence is fleeting or is not publicly published.
 The closest thing I found was on Elk Grove Paranormal’s web page.
-They have posted a picture that a client of theirs sent in of perhaps a spirit peeking from behind a gravestone, that either could be an actual spirit, or just the shadow of flowers, etc.
+They have posted a picture that a client of theirs sent in.
+It could be a spirit peeking from behind a gravestone.
+But it could just be the shadow of flowers, etc.

 Cemetery Visitors Center: (916) 448-0811

 Sacramento Historic City Cemetery is located on Broadway, between Muir Way and Riverside Boulevard at 10th Street in Sacramento, California.
 The Sacramento City Cemetery isn’t far from Historic downtown Sacramento.

 - Haunted Places: The National Directory